-The permit holder must appoint an independent external auditor annually to determine compliance with effluent quantity and quality requirements, two samples must be abtained from the annual well the annual well and analyzed by 2 superstances with effluent quantity and quality requirements, two samples must be obtained from the open channel and the concrete pipeline, and analysed by 2 separate accredited laboratories, the report must be submitted to the Department annually TORMWATER CONTRACTOR CONTRAC Farm manager • Stormwater management plan must be designed to include features that prevent pollution in the stormwater drainage, furrow, and canal Stormwater management plannust be designed to include reactives that prevent polition in the stormwater drainage, furrow, and canal No sewage / runoff may be discharged into the coastal waters PELINE INTEGRITY AND CONDITION Farm manager r unn munuger Pipeline and open channel to be inspected monthly Records of inspection and maintenance of pipeline and open channel must be kept and available to department of request ALFUNCTIONS / ABNORMAL CONDITIONS Farm manager Records of system malfunctions resulting in disposal of effluent not in accordance with the requirements of the CWDP must be kept DNTINGENCY PLANS Farm manager Holder to provide procedures for the detection of problems in the operation of the plant, prior to the discharge of effluent EPORTING REQUIREMENTS Farm manager The following must be submitted to the Department quarterly: Exact volume discharged showing daily and monthly discharge volumes The findings of the monitoring required in terms of CWDP The monthly pipeline inspection and integrity reports The report detailing the results of the independent audit monitoring must be submitted to the Department annually Any defects in coastal outfall pipeline must be reported to the Department immediately Form monogor ALIDITY Farm manager Ten years ENERAL DISCHARGE AUTHORISATION IN TERMS OF SECTION 69(2) OF THE NATIONAL ENVIRONMENTAL MANAGEMENT: INTEGRATED COASTAL MANAGEMENT ACT, 2008 (ACT I NO. 24 OF 2008) General Discharge Authorisation is granted to any person discharging effluent into coastal waters from a land-based source where the effluent meets all the requirements.
-Farm manager 2000m3 per day in the case of discharges into coastal waters Farm manager A person intending to discharge effluent in terms of this General Discharge Authorisation must notify the Department in writing of the intended discharge onitoring Farm manager • Effluent must be screened for constituents which are anticipated by the process or sector producing the effluent and be measured against the constituents and their limits listed
+• The permit holder must appoint an independent external auditor annually to determine compliance with effluent quantity and quality requirements, two samples must be obtained from the open channel and the concrete pipeline, and analysed by 2 separate accredited laboratories, the report must be submitted to the Department annually rormwater Farm manager • Stormwater management plan must be designed to include features that prevent pollution in the stormwater drainage, furrow, and canal No sewage / runoff may be discharged into the coastal waters PELINE INTEGRITY AND CONDITION Farm manager Pipeline and open channel to be inspected monthly Records of inspection and maintenance of pipeline and open channel must be kept and available to department of request ALFUNCTIONS / ABNORMAL CONDITIONS Farm manager Records of system malfunctions resulting in disposal of effluent not in accordance with the requirements of the CWDP must be kept ONTINGENCY PLANS Farm manager Holder to provide procedures for the detection of problems in the operation of the plant, prior to the discharge of effluent EPORTING REQUIREMENTS Farm manager The following must be submitted to the Department quarterly: Exact volume discharged showing daily and monthly discharge volumes The findings of the monitoring required in terms of CWDP The monthly pipeline inspection and integrity reports • The report detailing the results of the independent audit monitoring must be submitted to the Department annually Any defects in coastal outfall pipeline must be reported to the Department immediately ALIDITY Farm manager Ten years EENERAL DISCHARGE AUTHORISATION IN TERMS OF SECTION 69(2) OF THE NATIONAL ENVIRONMENTAL MANAGEMENT: INTEGRATED COASTAL MANAGEMENT ACT, 2008 (ACT I NO. 24 OF 2008) General Discharge Authorisation is granted to any person discharging effluent into coastal waters from a land-based source where the effluent meets all the requirements.
+Farm manager • 2000m 3 per day in the case of discharges into coastal waters Farm manager • A person intending to discharge effluent in terms of this General Discharge Authorisation must notify the Department in writing of the intended discharge lonitoring Farm manager • Effluent must be screened for constituents which are anticipated by the process or sector producing the effluent and be measured against the constituents and their limits listed